Foreign Secretary Truss enters race to become next British prime minister | Politics

 - United Kingdom

-Truss, who has held ministerial jobs in a number of government departments including trade, justice and the treasury, said she would slash taxes and maintain a tough line against Russian President Vladimir Putin.
 She is seeking to replace Johnson who was forced out on Thursday after his government imploded over a series of scandals.
-The rules for the leadership election will be set out later on Monday, aiming to find a successor by September.
+The contest is for the leadership of the ruling Conservative Party, with the winner then becoming prime minister.
+The aim is to find a successor by September.

-With many lawmakers unhappy with Johnson remaining in office until a successor is found, the party is likely to accelerate the election process.
+With many lawmakers unhappy with the disgraced Johnson remaining in office until a successor is found, the party is likely to accelerate the election process.
 It could insist that candidates have the backing of around 30 lawmakers to enter the process before voting begins this week to whittle the number down to two.
-Around 200,000 members of the Conservative Party will then choose a winner after weeks of hustings across the country.
+The issue of tax cuts was fast becoming the central battle in the race with nearly all of the candidates promising to cut business or personal taxes.

+Setting out her pitch to the Conservative Party's 200,000 members who will decide the outcome of the contest, Truss said she would reverse the recent rise in National Insurance contributions and signalled a cut to corporation tax.
+Fellow contenders Jeremy Hunt and Sajid Javid have both pledged to cut corporation tax, while the former defence minister Penny Mordaunt has promised to cut fuel duty.

+Former finance minister Rishi Sunak is the early front runner, but he is the only candidate who has played down the prospect of imminent tax cuts, saying the adoption of "comforting fairy tales" would leave future generations worse off.
+"Someone has to grip this moment," he said in his launch video.

-Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being smeared by his rivals after media reports raised questions about the former businessman's personal finances and tax record.
-"I was clearly being smeared," he told Sky News on Monday.
-"I was being told that the Serious Fraud Office, that the National Crime Agency, that the HMRC (tax office) are looking into me.
-I'm not aware of this.
-I have always declared my taxes, I paid my taxes in the UK."
+Nadhim Zahawi, appointed finance minister in the turmoil of last week, said he was also being targeted by rivals after media reports raised questions about the former businessman's personal finances and tax record.
+"I was clearly being smeared," he told Sky News.

-Other candidates include the attorney general, Suella Braverman, former health secretary Jeremy Hunt, former health and finance minister Sajid Javid and transport secretary Grant Shapps.
-One Conservative member of parliament said he was astonished by the number of his people entering the leadership contest.
+Whoever wins the leadership race will be faced with a daunting in-tray.
+Britain's economy is facing rocketing inflation, high debt, and low growth, with people coping with the tightest squeeze on their finances in decades, all set against a backdrop of an energy crunch exacerbated by the war in Ukraine which has sent fuel prices soaring.

+On the issue of immigration, all the main leadership candidates have pledged to keep the government's policy of sending asylum seekers to Rwanda, showing how the party has moved to the right of the political spectrum in recent years.
+Other candidates include the attorney general, Suella Braverman, the chair of parliament's foreign affairs committee Tom Tugendhat, and the transport secretary Grant Shapps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)